JNRowe/vim-configs/dein.rst

 :repository: :repo:`chrisbra/NrrwRgn`

-If, like me, you’re a partial :command:`emacs` convert ``:NrrwRgn`` is wonderful.
+If, like me, you’re a partial emacs_ convert ``:NrrwRgn`` is wonderful.
 If you’re not then simply imagine being able to work in a visual mode hunk for a full editing session.

 ::